spectrocloud/librarium/docs/docs-content/vm-management/vm-migration-assistant/create-vm-migration-assistant-profile.md

 ## Next Steps

 You can now use the VM Migration Assistant to migrate your VMs.
-Refer to the [Migrate VMs to a VMO cluster](./migrate-vms-vmo-cluster.md) guide to start your VM migrations.
+Refer to the [Create Source Providers](./create-source-providers.md) guide to start creating your source providers.